Raspberry Jam–Filled Almond Snow Cookies

 Step 5: Snowy Finish

-- Roll cookies twice in powdered sugar for the classic snow look.
+• Roll cookies twice in powdered sugar for a classic snow effect.

 Can I use preserves instead of jam?